ansible-collections/dellemc.os10/roles/os10_vxlan/README.md

 VxLAN role
 ========

 This role facilitates the configuration of virtual extensible LAN (VxLAN) attributes.
 It supports the configuration of virtual networks, Ethernet virtual private network (EVPN), and network virtualization edge (NVE).
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The VxLAN role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The VxLAN role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------